openbenches/openbenches.org/CONTRIBUTING.md

 php -i  | grep -i post_max_size
 ```

-upload_max_filesize needs to bigger than any photo you want to add and post_max_size needs to be bigger than the total size of any photos you want to add for a given bench.
+The setting `upload_max_filesize` needs to bigger than any photo you want to add and `post_max_size` needs to be bigger than the total size of any photos you want to add for a given bench.
 You can increase the values like so

 ```
 echo "upload_max_filesize = 10M" > /etc/php.d/99-mine.ini